viz-rs/viz-rs.github.io/en/0.4.x/concepts/middleware.md

     async fn call(&self, (req, handler): Next<Request, H>) -> Self::Output {
         // before executing the handler, you can do some processing on the request let resp = handler.call(req).await;
-        // After the handler is executed, something can be done with the response resp
+        // after the handler is executed, something can be done with the response resp
     }
 }